-(A) CON ISERVATION OF ENERGY (1) the steps taken or impact on conservation of energy; Company lays great emphasis on savings in the cost of energy consumption.
+ISERVATION OF ENERGY (I) the steps taken or impact on conservation of energy; Company lays great emphasis on savings in the cost of energy consumption.
 Therefore, achieving reduction in per unit consumption of energy is an ongoing exercise in the Company.
-The effective measures like education, training, have been taken to minimize the loss of energy as far as possible.
-(II) the steps taken by the company for utilizing alternate sources of energy; The Company has already installed the DG Set as a standby power arrangement and for alternate source of energy.
-(III) the capital investment on energy conservation equipment's NIL (B) TEC HNOLOGY ABSORPTION (i) the efforts made towards technology absorption The Company is always in pursuit of finding the ways and means to improve the performance, quality and cost effectiveness of its services.
-The technology used by the Company is updated as a matter of continuous exercise (ii) the benefits derived like product improvement, cost reduction, product development or import substitution It has reduced the cost of production and helped in improvement in quality to sustain in the competitive market. (iii) in case of imported technology (imported during the last three years reckoned from the beginning of the financial year (a) the details of technology imported N.A. (b) the year of import N.A. (c) whether the technology been fully absorbed N.A. (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and N.A. (iv) the expenditure incurred on Research 2019-20 2018-19 , and Development NIL NIL (D) FOREIGN EXCHANGE EARNINGS AI ND OUTGO 2019-20 2018-19 (i) The Foreign Exchange earned in terms year; (amount in Lacs) Rs.
+The effective measures like education, train loss of energy as far as possible.
+(II) the steps taken by the company for utilizing alternate sources of energy; The Company has already installed the DG Set as a standby power arrangement and for alternate source of energy. ( ) the capital investment on energy NIL conservation equipment's · · HNOLOGY ABSORPTION r (i) the efforts made towards technology absorption The Company is always in pursuit of finding the ways and means to improve the performance, quality and cost effectiveness of its services.
+The technology used by the Company is updated as a matter of continuous exercise (ii) the benefits derived like product improvement, cost reduction, product development or import substitution It has reduced the cost of production and helped in improvement i quality to sustain in the competitive market. (iii) in case of imported technology N.A. (imported during the last three years reckoned from the beginning of the financial year (a) the details of technology imported N.A. (b) the year of import N.A. (c) whether the technology been fully absorbed N.A. (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and N.A. (iv) the expenditure incurred on Research 2018-19 and Development NIL (D) FOREIGN EXCHANGE EARNINGS AND OUTGO 2019-20 2018-19 (i) The Foreign Exchange earned in terms year; (amount in Lacs) Rs.
 7602.92 Lacs Rs.
-8385.59 Lacs (ii) And the Foreign Exchange outgo during outflows. (amount in Lacs) g the year in terms of actual Rs.
+8385.59 Lacs (ii) And the Foreign Exchange outgo during outflows. (amount in Lacs) Rs.
 252.38 Lacs Rs.
 711.98 Lacs